awesome-amy/awesome-amy.github.io/_posts/2022-02-21-german-setzen.md

 8. To lay or put:

-    *Hand anlegen/setzen*: to get to work

-    - Example: "Wir müssen jetzt alle Hand anlegen, um das Projekt rechtzeitig abzuschließen."
-(We all have to get to work now to finish the project on time.)

     *einen Grundstein setzen*: to lay a foundation

     - Example: "Mit diesem Projekt wollen wir den Grundstein für eine bessere Zukunft legen."
 (With this project, we want to lay the foundation for a better future.)